frankt716/cse-191-fall23/rec02.md

 - Evaluate the proposition ¬ (¬ is-raining) ⇨ is-raining in 𝓜₂ and 𝓜₄.
 - Let P be a proposition, is ¬ (¬ P) ⇨ P a tautology?
+- Find a truth value assignment so that (is-raining ⇨ is-wednesday) ⇨ (is-wednesday ⇨ is-raining) does not evaluate to true.